 Since its initial introduction, the Oyster bracelet has been featuring three-link design.
 However, the flat, large link structure makes the bracelet look more robust.
 Rolex has improved and updated the Oyster bracelet over time.
 But the overall appearance and aesthetic of the bracelet remained the same, thereby becoming one of the explicate features of the brand.

 Expert watch buyers at The Luxury Hut provide a quick and hassle-free way to sell Rolex watches at competitive prices.
 Whether you want to sell your Rolex online or via appointment, we will make the process simple for you.
-Thus, for those who are looking to ‘sell my Rolex for cash’, or ‘sell Rolex London’, simply get started by filling up our online form with details about your luxury watch.
+Thus, for those who are looking to sell their Rolex watch in London simply get started by filling up our online form with details about your luxury watch.

 We will contact you soon via email or phone with an initial price quote and walk you through our next steps of the selling process.
 Sell your Rolex watch today and get paid within minutes.